Paul Ford

 Collapse occurs when feedback can no longer be delayed.
 It erases the narrative the system has been relying on.

-Patterns repeat:
+Patterns repeat.

-- Customers stop forgiving small errors.
+2. Allies and customers stop forgiving small errors.

-- Cashflow becomes unpredictable.
+3. Cashflow becomes unpredictable.

-- Trust drains gradually and then suddenly.
+4. Trust drains gradually and then suddenly.

-- Work moves from delivery to drama.
+5. Activity moves from delivery to drama.

-- In individuals this becomes burnout.
+6. In individuals this becomes burnout.

-- In organisations it becomes cultural fracture.
+7. In brands it becomes cultural fracture.

-- In nations it becomes institutional instability.
+8. In history it becomes institutional instability.

 Structural lessons of collapse